 Maximum tensile strength of specimens produced by FDM with schwarz lattice design, 250 °C (S4), which was produced at a production temperature of 240 °C and a production speed of 40 mm/s.
-In the tensile strength comparison, the second place was taken by specimen S10 (lattice design: schwarz, production temperature: 240 °C, production speed: 40 mm/s), while the third place was obtained from specimen S8 with schwarz lattice design, produced at a production temperature of 60 mm/s.
+In the tensile strength comparison, the second place was taken by specimen S10 (lattice design: schwarz, production temperature: 240 °C, production speed: 40 mm/s), while the third place was obtained from specimen S8 with schwarz lattice design, produced at a production temperature of 250 °C and a production speed of 60 mm/s.
 It can be seen that the schwarz structure is present in all of the combinations that give the maximum tensile strength.